 - Determine the length and width of the area you want to cover with soil.
 For example, we can assume an area of length

 - Calculate the area, multiplying the length by width.
 In our case,

 A = 14 * 4 = 56 yd².
-You can also type the area directly into our calculator if you choose some more sophisticated shape.
-We've got calculators for areas of many geometric figures like trapezoid or hexagon.
+You can also type the area directly into our calculator if you choose a more sophisticated shape.
+We've got area calculators for of many geometric figures, such as the trapezoid or the hexagon.
 For even more examples, visit the

 - Establish the depth - thickness of the topsoil layer.
 Let's say it's

 - Multiply the area and dirt layer thickness to obtain its volume: